 Access your LinkedIn profile.

-Navigate to the "Skills & Endorsements" section.
+Navigate to the "Skills" section.

 Select the "Add a new skill" option.

-Type in the skill you wish to add and choose it from the provided dropdown menu.
+Type in the skill you wish to add and choose it from the provided drop-down menu.

 To arrange your top skills in the desired order, drag and drop them to your preferred positions.

 Keep your LinkedIn profile updated with your skills to impress employers and connections.
-Follow these steps for a strong impact.

 Refer to the article on how to write a CV with no experience for more tips.

-What are the top high-income skills for 2025?
+What are the top high-income skills for 2026?

 What are my top 3 skills?